jinjingleayi/Rag_501/README.md

 - Check if Docker image was successfully pushed to ECR
 - Verify OpenAI API Key in Secrets Manager
 - View App Runner service logs
+- Check if service is in `OPERATION_IN_PROGRESS` state (workflow will wait)

 ### Application Not Accessible

 - Check if App Runner service status is "Running"
 - Verify health check endpoint: `https://your-url/health`
-- Check Cloudflare DNS configuration
+- Check if FAISS index exists in the container

 ## License